 - Their overall fit, not just at the waist, is considered semi-form fitting.
-They’re not too tight or have too much bulk, but allow for easy, non-constricted movement.
+They’re not too tight or too bulky but allow for easy, non-constricted movement.

 - It also has a tagless label that eliminates a potential cause of itching and irritation.

 The Carhartt Super-Cold Weather Legging also is machine washable and incorporates stain-breaker technology that helps to release stains in the wash.

 - Ideal fit that’s neither too tight nor too loose

 - Perfect for men and women who work outside

 - Some reviewers say it feels a bit small in the waist